-Some “Magical” Uses of Rue
+The Magical Uses of Rue

 When and how should you plant rue?

-It’s said that rue is much more powerful (in both the medicinal and the spiritual sense) if you collect a shoot from someone else’s garden and ensure that the person who transplants it is the one who will use it later, because that person’s energy will remain within the leaves and stem of the plant.
+It’s said that rue is much more powerful (in both the medicinal and the spiritual sense) if you collect a shoot from someone else’s garden.
+Then, you must ensure that the person who transplants it is the one who will use it later.
+This is because that person’s energy will remain within the leaves and stem of the plant.

 - Never plant this herb if you feel angry, depressed, or stressed.

 - Women shouldn’t plant rue during their period.

 - If you plant rue without believing in its special qualities or simply out of curiosity, you won’t see any effects.

 - Spend some time planting rue, but do not overdo it.